littlebizzy/slickstack/README.md

 ## Installation

-Because it’s written purely in [bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)), SlickStack [SS] has no dependencies and works on any Ubuntu machine.
-Unlike provisioning tools like EasyEngine or Ansible, there is no third party language required such as Python.
+Because it’s written purely in [bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) (Unix shell), SlickStack [SS] has no dependencies and works on any Ubuntu machine.
+Unlike provisioning tools like EasyEngine or Ansible, there is no third party language required such as Python, meaning a lighter and simpler approach to launching WordPress servers.

 `sudo wget mirrors.littlebizzy.com/slickstack/installer && sudo bash ss`